greg-ogs/PySpark-TF-GKE/README.md

 1. A provisioned GKE cluster with a Spark node pool.
 2. Spark master and worker deployments and services running in the cluster (e.g., using `spark-master-deployment.yaml`, `spark-master-service.yaml`, `spark-worker-deployment.yaml`).
 3. A bastion host VM (`gke-bastion`) configured with `gcloud` and `kubectl` to interact with the GKE cluster (as per `connection.tf`).
-4. Your PySpark script (e.g., `spark.py`) ready.
+4. Your PySpark script (e.g., `main.py`) ready.

+## Bastion instance requirements
+1.  **Install Spark on the Bastion VM:** Download and configure a compatible Spark version on the `gke-bastion` VM.
+2.  **Ensure Script is on Bastion:** Your `main.py` must be accessible on the bastion.

+This method requires an extra Spark installation on the bastion but can be useful for certain workflows.

-## Steps to Submit and Monitor Your PySpark Script
+## Steps to Submit Your PySpark Script

-The primary method described here involves copying your script to the Spark master pod and executing it from there.
+The primary method described here involves copying your script to the `gke_bastion` instance and executing it from there.

 ### 1. Access Your GKE Cluster via the Bastion Host